A piece of home sweet home wrapped up like a present, Baked Apple Dumplings are little gifts of love just begging to be opened.

 |Just imagine sitting down to a breakfast smorgasbord with these

 Baked Apple Dumplings as the star of the show.

-As for the apples themselves, use Golden Delicious, as suggested in the recipe.
+As for the apples themselves, use Golden Delicious.
 If you want to try a different type, be sure it’s a crisp apple.
 Some apples, like McIntosh, can’t take the heat of the oven and will just turn into mush.
 A strong apple must be used.
-I tried Ambrosia apples (which are my new favorite, and shown in the photographs below), and they were still hard after the recommended baking time.
-I had to cover the dumplings with foil so they wouldn’t burn and bake for an additional 14 minutes before they were soft.
+I tried Ambrosia apples (which are my new favorite and shown in the photographs below), and they were still hard after the recommended baking time.
+I had to cover the dumplings with foil so they wouldn’t burn and bake for an additional 14 minutes before they were soft!

 |I used my teaspoon to cut the core and seeds out of these apples.
 Do you see the hole at the bottom of the one in the

 center?
 No worries, I just plugged it with a small piece of apple.

 These Baked Apple Dumplings are genius because they are cored and cut at the equator so they won’t wobble and spilling the filling.
 Use a melon baller or metal round teaspoon to remove the seeds, core, stems, and blossom remnants.
 I will sometimes get carried away with removing too much core and create a hole in the bottom.
 If you do this, no biggie, just fill it in with small bits of apple.
 No matter how fast I work, inevitably the first apples I have done are turning brown by the time I finish with the rest.
 Not to worry, it won’t affect the taste once they are baked. but I still try to work quickly anyway.